tstrall/aws-config/README.md

 - **Defining an environment** — done once per account by administrators
 - **Deploying a config** — done routinely by developers, CI/CD, or automation tools

 Environment binding must be declared before any deployment is possible.
-Protection is enforced via IAM, ensuring that production environments cannot be overwritten accidentally.
+IAM policies can be used to protect this parameter in production environments.

+---

 ## Validation Scripts